How To Choose A Lithium Battery For Trolling Motors

 Best Marine Battery for Offshore & Saltwater Fishing Boats

 Off shore and saltwater fishing boats are larger and heavier than freshwater boats and off shore fishing.
 Off shore boats require larger trolling motors and often use spot lock in heavy current.
 This means the motor will work harder and use more amps per hour.
 For most saltwater fishing boats you want 100 amp hours or more.
 The 12V 100Ah battery, the 24V 100Ah battery set or the 36V 100Ah battery set will give you a solid day plus on the water.
-If you are a charter captain working long days off shore you may want to consider the DL+ 12V 135Ah battery or the 12V 200Ah battery.
-The DL+ 12V 135Ah battery also has the capacity to jump start an engine, which adds a layer of extra safety when you are out of sight of land.
+If you are a charter captain working long days off shore you may want to consider the DL+ 12V 135Ah battery or the 12V 320Ah battery.
+The DL+ 12V 135Ah battery and the DL+ 12V 320Ah has the capacity to jump start an engine, which adds a layer of extra safety when you are out of sight of land.

 Shop Trolling Motor Batteries